defnecirci/HIBIT-2020/_posts/2020-01-03-call-for-papers.markdown

 isStaticPost: false
 ---

-HIBIT 2020 will be held 3-4th of September in Istanbul.
+HIBIT 2020 will be held on 22-23rd of October.
 If you want to be part of this great event as a presenter you knocked at the good door.

 ### Poster Presenters – who should present a poster at the HIBIT Conference?